kshaffer/courses/mt3-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## October 22 prep

+Please complete the exercise from class today: look at mm.
+1–24 of Mozart's "Rondo alla Turca" (from his piano sonata, K. 331, A minor) and mm.
+1–28 of Schubert's "Der Müller und der Bach" (movement 19 of *Die schöne Müllerin*) and find as many [Chromatically altered subdominant chords](http://openmusictheory.com/alteredSubdominants.html) as you can.
+(Both scores are on [IMSLP](http://imslp.org).)
+For each chord you find, answer the following questions:

+- What is the chord's function in the harmonic progression (tonic prolongation? setting up a phrase-ending cadence? etc.)
+- Is there any non-standard voice-leading?
+If so, what and why?
+- What is the effect of Mozart or Schubert using the chord the way he did?

+We will begin class discussing these questions.
+For the remainder of the class, please be sure you have 1) a pencil and 2) an electronic device with [Open Music Theory](http://openmusictheory.com) loaded.

 ## October 20 prep

 Please read [Chromatically altered subdominant chords](http://openmusictheory.com/alteredSubdominants.html) on Open Music Theory.
 Review the [worksheet](materials/alteredSChords-WS.pdf) and [model solutions](materials/alteredSChords-key.pdf) from Monday's class alongside the reading.
 Then fill out the following form.